cbshiles/KALX-libfms/doc/ftap/ftap2.md

 -   Easy to show $\Pi_j = R_j\Pi_{j+1}|_{\mathscr{A}_j}$
 -   Note $\Pi_j$ is $\mathscr{A}_{j-1}$ measurable (aka
     _predictable_)
--   There are many possible deflators, but this is canonnical
+-   There are many possible deflators, but this is canonical

 Zero Coupon Bonds
 -----------------